toadkicker/awesome-ethereum/README.md

 [Ethereum](https://www.ethereum.org) is a blockchain application platform.
 Imagine a world where a *block* is a version of some code that runs when it is called upon, and these can be chained together to create more complex applications.

-This list intends on providing a summarized version for anyone interested in learning how to create, distrubute, and even make a living creating distrubuted applications using Ethereum.
+This list intends on providing a summarized version for anyone interested in learning how to create, manage, and even make a living creating distrubuted applications using Ethereum.

 # Get started!